Lord Dunmore's War: The Boone incident

 In September 1773, noted frontiersman Daniel Boone led a group of about 50 emigrants up the Powell River valley in Tennessee in the first attempt by white colonists to establish a settlement in Kentucke.
-On October 9, 1773, just south of the Cumberland Gap, Boone's oldest son James, age 16, and a small group of men and boys who were retrieving supplies were attacked by a band of Delawares, Shawnees, and Cherokees.
+On October 9, 1773, just south of the Cumberland Gap, Boone's oldest son James, age 16, and a small group of men and boys who were retrieving supplies were attacked by a band of Lenape, Shawnees, and Cherokees.
 They had decided "to send a message of their opposition to settlement..."
 James Boone and Henry Russell, a teenage son of future Revolutionary War officer William Russell, were captured and tortured to death.
 The brutality of the killings shocked the settlers along the frontier, and Boone's party abandoned their expedition.
 By December, the incident had been reported in Baltimore and Philadelphia newspapers.

 The deaths among Boone's party were among the seminal events that culminated in Lord Dunmore's War.
 For the next several years, Indian nations opposed to the treaty continued to attack settlers, ritually mutilated and tortured to death the surviving men, and took the women and children into slavery.

 Boone's expedition was the first of several as part of a scheme with land speculator Richard Henderson to establish the Transylvania Colony in Kentucke.